lgirdk/meta-virtualization/recipes-extended/images/README.md

   Copyright (C) 2024 Free Software Foundation, Inc.
   This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+By default this container has (for rpm) package management configured to point to a feed being run against the local build on the host machine

+To create a package feed:

+  % bitbake package-index

+To add a package to the package-index (example: vim-tiny)

+  % bitbake vim-tiny
+  % bitbake vim-tiny --runall package_write_rpm
+  % bitbake package-index

+To run a local http server for the package feed:

+  % cd build/tmp/deploy
+  % sudo python3 -m http.server 80

+Run the dev container:

+  % docker run -it zeddii/container-devtools bash
+  % dnf makecache
+  % dnf --nogpgcheck install vim-tiny

 container-app-base:
 --------------------